julia-ediamond/to-do-app/README.md

 # to-do-app

 A to-do-app which allows to create tasks and delete them when they are done.
-Th ability to mark them as done is underway.
+The ability to mark them as done is underway.

 ## Contributors